snevyazh/Data_Mining_project/README.md

 This is a code to scrap the news from finance.yahoo.com

+# Milestone 2.

+The program scrapes the news related to specified company's ticker from finance.yahoo.com and record the data to the MySQL database yahoo.

+## Database description

+The database yahoo consists of 4 tables.

+Table news:
+* id: id number of the news article
+* title: title of the news article
+* author_id: id number of the article's author (see Table authors)
+* news_date: datetime of the article's release
+* news_text: text content of the article
+* url: url to the article

+Table authors:
+* id: id number of the author
+* name: full name of the author

+Table tickers:
+* id: id number of the ticker
+* ticker_name: company ticker label, e.g. 'BMW.DE'

+Table news_ticker
+* id: id number of the relation news-ticker
+* news_id: id number of the news article (see Table news)
+* ticker_id: id number of ticker (see Table tickers)

+## Command line interface

+The program run on Python interpretator with a command line interface in the following way:

+python main.py <username>, <password>, <number_of_news>, <ticker>

+where
+* <username> is user name for the MySQL database management system
+* <password> is password for the MySQL database management system
+* <number_of_news> is maximal number of news pages scraped for the specified company
+* <ticker> is ticker name of the company (e.g. 'BMW.DE')

+# Milestone 1.

 1) the program starts with scraper.py

 2) it first opens the page and scraps all the news articles